-The Penn State Children’s Hospital Approach to Developmental Pediatric Care
+The Penn State Health Children’s Hospital Approach to Developmental Pediatric Care

 Our dedicated team of pediatric behavior and development experts will listen to your goals for your child and create a treatment plan designed to meet your child’s specific needs.
 We understand that no two children are alike, and believe each therapy plan should be personalized to help your child reach their potential.